Hessianen/SimplexPython/README.md

 # SimplexPython
-Curvefitting and plottning code scripted in Python
+Curvefitting and plottning code scripted in Python with interest towards paralell curvfitting of data with common constraints.